Body_Fun tummy time moves (2000 x 1545 px) (1)

 Jul 9, 2025

-3 mins
+4 mins

 Babies need to spend time on their tummies as it helps strengthen muscles in their neck, shoulders, and back - crucial for milestones like rolling over, sitting up, and crawling.
-But let’s be real: many babies dislike tummy time at first.
-Being on their stomachs is not natural for them, making it frustrating and uncomfortable.
+Read more about the benefits of tummy time for babies.

 To make tummy time enjoyable, parents and caregivers can employ plenty of creative and engaging strategies.
 Here’s a short guide involving certain activities that might influence tummy time activities for your baby.